Schoggy/bbb_sleepwatch/README.md

 A project to build a small system logging various parameters while you sleep!

+This is a project within the scope of the course "Embedded Linux" at the Univerity of Applied Science Augsburg.

 Currently it's planned to log the following values:

  - room temperature